-A paved shoulder is a portion of the roadway which has been delineated by edge line striping, but does not include special pavement markings or signing for the preferential use by bicyclists.
-In non-urbanized areas, adding or improving paved shoulders often can be the best way to accommodate bicyclists.
-Paved shoulders also benefit motor vehicle traffic.
+A paved shoulder is a portion of the roadway which has been delineated by edge line striping, but generally does not include special pavement markings for the preferential use by bicyclists.
+In somenon-urbanized areas, adding or improving paved shoulders often can be the bestan acceptable way to accommodate bicyclists.
+Paved shoulders -may be marked as bicycle lanes. also benefit motor vehicle traffic.